octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Camel/ChapterDeployContract/course.md

 #### Maps

-The _Map.literal_ predifined function can be used to initialize a _map_
+The _Map.literal_ predefined function can be used to initialize a _map_

 Here is an example of a command line _ligo compile-storage_ for transpiling a map containing a tuple.